-The Odyssey starts after the war and far away from the war and even far from Odysseus himself.
+The Odyssey starts after the war and is far away from the war and even far from Odysseus himself.
 It starts in Ithaca, Odysseus’ home island, where he was king before leaving for the Trojan War.
 There, we meet his son, Telemachus, who was just a baby when Odysseus went off to the fight at Troy, but who is now nearly grown up.
 Odysseus has been gone almost twenty years – ten years at war, and ten years trying to get home.
 Telemachus and his mother, Penelope, don’t know whether he survived the war or not.
 Other men have come to Odysseus’ house, demanding that Penelope choose one of them to marry.
 They behave very rudely, eating all the food in the house and making messes, and staying even when they’re told to leave.

 Penelope waits on choosing a new husband, hoping Odysseus will return home soon.
 She tells her suitors that she must weave a funeral blanket for her father-in-law before she can choose a new husband.
 So every day she weaves the cloth at her loom, and every night she unravels it, so the blanket is never finished.